- Apply for Financial Aid

 I am using a portion of my student loan funds for living expenses.
 When will I receive these funds?

-Federal student loan funds usually arrive the week before the start of each semester for returning students.
+Federal student loan funds usually arrive the week before the start of each semester for returning students during first and second year of medical school.
+Third and fourth year student disbursement happen during early July once billing has become available.
 Incoming students' loan funds cannot arrive until the first day of the first semester.
 Students are notified by the FAO when Federal student loan funds are credited to their student account.
 If the credit creates an excess on the account, the school Bursar will deliver the excess funds to the student’s bank account electronically if the student has enrolled in direct deposit.
 If the student has not enrolled in direct deposit, an excess check will be generated and the school Bursar will notify the student when the check is available for pick up in the Bursar’s Office.
 This process typically takes 3-5 business days after the funds are credited to the student account.
 Students should contact the school Bursar to enroll in direct deposit.
 If you have enrolled in direct deposit, please make certain your financial aid funds have been deposited to your bank account before spending them.